 Look to Bundle

-Just about every insurance company gives discounts to clients that have more than one policy with their company.
+Just about every car insurance company gives discounts to clients that have more than one policy with their company.
 If you have a life insurance policy or homeowner's insurance policy with a different company, ask them how much you would save by having all of the policies at one single company.
 In some cases, bundling all of your policies at one company can save you 10% or more on all of your coverage.

-Just because your insurance company offers a bundle discount, doesn't mean they are automatically the best option for you.
+Just because your insurance company offers a car insurance bundle discount, doesn't mean they are automatically the best option for you.
 You will still want to ensure that whichever company you already hold policies with, is going to be the most affordable option for your car insurance.

 Because new insurance companies are always entering the market and the insurance industry is always changing, you'll want to review your insurance policy ever few years to ensure that you still have the best coverage available.
 You could be spending hundreds of dollars too much on your policy.